gmmorris/gmmorris.github.io/_posts/2016-02-07-using-es6-s-proxy-for-safe-object-property-access.md

 <section class="cl2">
 There are lots of ways to make your object access safe from undefined properties.
 These have been extensively covered in other articles and usually involve either the approach of describing the deep property access as a string, or by wrapping your object in a “functional” wrapper (Such as a Functor) and abstracting away the access operation that way.

-The Functor example is a little complicated to give an example of, so I suggest you read up using my favourite book on the subject, which is [Professor Frisby’s Mostly adequate guide to FP](https://github.com/MostlyAdequate/mostly-adequate-guide) (specifically what you want are **Maybe, Either, Left** and **Right**), but here is an example using a string to make safe deep object property access.
+The Functor example is a little complicated to give an example of, so I suggest you read up using my favourite book on the subject, which is [Professor Frisby’s Mostly adequate guide to FP](https://github.com/MostlyAdequate/mostly-adequate-guide) (specifically what you want are **Maybe**, **Either**, **Left** and **Right**), but here is an example using a string to make safe deep object property access.
 </section>

 ```javascript